iLert/docs/integrations/new-relic.md

 ## FAQ <a id="faq"></a>

-**Will incidents in iLert be resolved automatically?**
+**Will alerts in iLert be resolved automatically?**

-Yes, as soon as an incident is closed in New Relic, the associated incident in iLert is automatically fixed.
+Yes, as soon as an alert is closed in New Relic, the associated alert in iLert is automatically fixed.

-**What if an incident is acknowledged in New Relic, is the associated incident also confirmed in iLert?**
+**What if an alert is acknowledged in New Relic, is the associated alert also confirmed in iLert?**

 Yes.